fabrylab/clickpoints/docs/installation.rst

     If you don't use our provided Python installation, you need to install the required packages.
 Missing packages will throw an ImportError, e.g. ``ImportError: No module named peewee``.
 This means this package is missing and has to be installed.
-While most packages can be easily installed using pip, unfortunately some packages don't install out of the box with `pip` but wheel files for these packages be obtained for Windows from Christoph Gohlke's `Unofficial Windows Binaries <http://www.lfd.uci.edu/~gohlke/pythonlibs/>`_ or if you are on Linux from your distributions package repositories, e.g. using ``sudo apt install python-PACKAGENAME``
+While most packages can be easily installed using pip, unfortunately some packages don't install out of the box with ``pip install PACKAGENAME`` but wheel files for these packages be obtained for Windows from Christoph Gohlke's
+    `Unofficial Windows Binaries <http://www.lfd.uci.edu/~gohlke/pythonlibs/>`_ or if you are on Linux from your distributions package repositories, e.g. using ``sudo apt install python-PACKAGENAME``

 Linux
 -----